hy18284/mixdiff/README.md

 # Perturb-and-compare Approach for Detecting Out-of-distribution Samples in Constrained Access Environments

-This repossitory contains code for the paper *Perturb-and-compare Approach for Detecting Out-of-distribution Samples in Constrained Access Environments* (ECAI 2024).
+This repossitory contains the code for the paper *Perturb-and-compare Approach for Detecting Out-of-distribution Samples in Constrained Access Environments* (ECAI 2024).

 ## Abstract
 <!-- ![overall figure](assets/motivation.png) -->